English, Scottish & Australian Bank

-The English, Scottish & Australian Bank Limited was an Australian bank founded in 1852 by Royal Charter in London and named English, Scottish and Australian Chartered Bank.
+The English, Scottish & Australian Bank Limited was an Australian bank founded in 1852 by royal charter in London and named English, Scottish and Australian Chartered Bank.
 Following a financial reconstruction in 1893 its business was renamed English, Scottish and Australian Bank Limited.

-Known to all as ES&A it merged with ANZ on 1 October 1970 to form Australia and New Zealand Banking Group Limited.
+Known as ES&A it merged with ANZ on 1 October 1970 to form Australia and New Zealand Banking Group Limited.

 History

 ES&A opened its first Australian branch in Sydney in 1853.
-Australian banknotes were printed by the bank and issued at branches in Sydney, Adelaide, Hobart and Melbourne.
+Australian banknotes were printed by the bank and issued at branches in Sydney, Adelaide, Hobart, and Melbourne.
 In 1893 its business was renamed the English, Scottish & Australian Bank Limited following a financial upheaval.

-It was one of 16 banks which supplied blank note forms to the Australian Government in 1911 which were superscribed as redeemable in gold and issued as the first Commonwealth notes.
+It was one of 16 banks which supplied blank note forms to the Australian Government in 1911, which were superscribed as redeemable in gold and issued as the first Commonwealth notes.

 The Commercial Bank of Tasmania and the London Bank of Australia were taken over in 1921 and the Royal Bank of Australia in 1927.

+Prominent South Australian architect F. Kenneth Milne designed several buildings for the bank before 1929.

 On 1 October 1970 ES&A merged with the Australia and New Zealand Bank to form the Australia and New Zealand Banking Group Limited.
 At the time of the merger ES&A had a network of about 570 branches across Australia.